 Interact is a service club sponsored by our local Rotary District 5890, whose motto is "Service Above Self".
 This organization spends most of its time doing community service projects as well as international service projects each year.
 Interactors also have the opportunity to participate in rotary sponsored events such as the Rotary Youth Exchange; RYLA (Rotary Youth Leadership Award) Camp; and Senior Interactors are encouraged to participate in the Four-Way Test Essay Scholarship Contest.
 Interact will be meeting 7:25 am to 8:55 am every 1st and 3rd Tuesday.
 The faculty advisor for Interact is Mrs. Blue, email@example.com.

-These are extra band ensembles that meet outside of school two times each week.
-You must be in Symphonic Band in order to participate.
-See Mr. Held (Room 700) for more information.
+These are extra-curricular instrumental ensembles that meet outside of school 1-2 times a week.
+If you are not in Symphonic Band but are interested in joining these ensembles, please see Mr. Held (room 170) for more information.

 National Honor Society (NHS):

-Like Interact, this group looks for opportunities to serve others in the community.
-Ms. Brennan (Guidance) is the faculty advisor for NHS.
+Like Interact, this group looks for opportunities to pursue scholarship, leadership, and service.
+Mrs. Gorline (Science) is the faculty advisor for NHS.
 Please talk to her or email her at firstname.lastname@example.org

-for more information on transferring your currently membership or if you are looking to apply for membership.
-Y
+for more information on transferring your current membership or if you are looking to apply for membership.

-ou must have a cumulative GPA of at least a 3.8000.
+You must have a cumulative GPA of at least a 3.8000.
 Second semester Sophomores - Seniors may apply.
-NHS meets the second and fourth Tuesday of every month starting at 7:30 AM in The Commons.

 One-Act Play Competition: